shieldgenerator7/CreatureCombat/CreatureCombatWyl_NewPlayerGuide.md

 **Resolve the battle:** To resolve the battle, declare that you want to resolve the battle.
 The player with the highest combined power total claims the land.
 See the Battle section below.

-Ater a player takes their turn, play continues to the player on their left (clockwise).

 ## Fight